bentoml/BentoML/README.md

 curl -F 'image=@samples/1.png' http://127.0.0.1:3000/predict_image
 ```

-You can also visit http://127.0.0.1:3000 in browser and debug the endpoint from the web UI.
+You can also open http://127.0.0.1:3000 in a browser and debug the endpoint by sending
+requests directly from the web UI.

+Note that saved model is converted into a `Runner`, which in BentoML, represents a unit
+of computation that can be scaled separately.
+In local deployment mode, this means the
+model will be running in its own worker processes.
+Since the model is saved with a
+`batchable: True` signature, BentoML applies dynamic batching to all the
+`mnist_runner.predict.run` calls under the hood for optimal performance.

 **Step 3:** Build a Bento for deployment: